gammasoft71/Examples_wxWidgets/README.md

 [Form](src/Containers/Form) Shows how to create a simple wxWidgets Form with wxFrame.

-[GroupBox](src/Containers/GroupBox) Shows how to create a simple wxWidgets GroupBox with wxRadioBox.
+[GroupBox](src/Containers/GroupBox) Shows how to create a simple wxWidgets GroupBox with wxStaticBox.

 [Panel](src/Containers/Panel) Shows how to create a simple wxWidgets Panel with wxPanel.